Umeshkumarku1/ZoonoticMap/README.md

 # Contributing:
 Contributions are welcome!
 If you'd like to report issues or suggest enhancements, you can just submit a pull request or open an issue.

 ZoonoticMap aims to empower researchers and bioinformaticians with a reliable tool for genomic analysis and pathogen risk assessment.
 Start exploring the world of microbial genomics today!
+If you have further queries kindly contact @research.umeshkumarku@gmail.com